Sławomir Mentzen: Interviews Aftermath

 Karol Nawrocki not only endorsed but formally signed the declaration and stated that all of the issues are very important to him during the live interview, which was seen as a strategic alignment with Mentzen's voter base and securing Mentzen's conditional support for the second round.

 Rafał Trzaskowski agreed with four of the eight points of the declaration and stated that he disagreed strongly with the other four, he also refused to sign the declaration and the parts of the declaration that he stated that he agreed with.

 In a video in which he summarised the two interviews he conducted with the candidates he did not formally endorse either of the candidates, rather he simply told his voters to vote "for the person they think will be the best" though he did state that "he does not see a reason why anyone should vote for Trzaskowski".

 The interview with Karol Nawrocki amassed around 350,000 concurrent viewers and the one with Rafał Trzaskowski amassed around 600,000 concurrent viewers which also resulted in Sławomir Mentzen's channel reaching 1 million subscribers.

-Following Trzaskowski's appearance, he went out to drink with Mentzen, generating accusations of Mentzen being a traitor by Confederation figures.
+Following Trzaskowski's appearance, he went out to drink beer with Mentzen, with Radosław Sikorski also being present, at Mentzen's pub in Toruń, generating accusations of Mentzen being a traitor by Confederation figures.